 Sustained use discounts for GPUs

-For GPU devices, Compute Engine calculates sustained use discounts based on the number of a GPU model that you have attached to running VM instances during the month.
+For GPU devices, Compute Engine calculates sustained use discounts based on the number of a GPU model that you have attached to running VMs during the month.
 You can receive sustained use discounts only on GPUs of the same model.
-Sustained use discounts for GPUs are calculated separately from instance machine type, vCPU, and memory discounts.
+Sustained use discounts for GPUs are calculated separately from VM machine type, vCPU, and memory discounts.

-For example, consider a scenario where you have two instances with different numbers of GPUs that run at different non-overlapping times of the month.
-Compute Engine breaks down the number of GPUs used across all instances and combines them to qualify for the biggest sustained usage discounts possible.
+For example, consider a scenario where you have two VMs with different numbers of GPUs that run at different non-overlapping times of the month.
+Compute Engine breaks down the number of GPUs used across all VMs and combines them to qualify for the biggest sustained usage discounts possible.

-If you run one instance with 1 GPU for the first half of the month, and then run another instance with 4 GPUs for the second half of the month, Compute Engine calculates discounts for these GPUs as if you had used 1 GPU for a whole month and 3 remaining GPUs for half of the month.
+If you run one VM with 1 GPU for the first half of the month, and then run another VM with 4 GPUs for the second half of the month, Compute Engine calculates discounts for these GPUs as if you had used 1 GPU for a whole month and 3 remaining GPUs for half of the month.
 Compute Engine applies the following sustained use discounts:

 - A 30% discount off the cost of using 1 GPU for a full month

 - A 10% discount off the cost of using the remaining 3 GPUs because you used each resource for half of the month

 Viewing sustained use discounts

 Sustained use discounts automatically appear on your bill at the end of the billing cycle.
-Sustained use discounts are a separate line item combining all discounts of all machine types on a per project basis.
+Sustained use discounts are a separate line item combining all discounts of all machine types for all projects in your Cloud Billing account.